diegoandgonzalez/metronome-now/README.md

 - React
 - Vite
 - i18next
+- IndexedDB

 ## Features
 - Play metronome at the BPM and time signatures you want
 - Toggle accent, normal and mute sounds for each beat independently
-- Set the metronome to stop after a determined amount of seconds
-- Set the metronome to stop after a determined amount of measures
+- Set the metronome to stop after a determined amount of seconds/measures
 - Increase or decrease your BPM after a determined amount of measures
 - Play optional extra measures at the beggining (countdown)
 - Tap to get tempo
 - Pause metronome and timer at anytime
+- Template creation for faster settings switch
-- Save your current settings for the next time you open the site
+- Preserve your current settings for the next time you open the site
 - Dark/light mode
-- English, Spanish, Italian, Portuguese, German, and French translations
+- English, Spanish, Italian, Portuguese, German, and French localizations
 - Deployed site with a live link
 - PWA (Website installable as app)

-## Coming Soon
-- Template creation for faster use

 ## How to run locally